Menopause is a natural stage in a woman’s life

 Preparing for menopause

-Menopause is not a sudden event but a gradual process that one can prepare for in advance to face the changes fully equipped and minimize potential discomfort
+Menopause is not a sudden event, but a gradual process that you can prepare for in advance in order to face these changes with confidence and minimize possible discomfort

-• Undergo a comprehensive check-up — assess the condition of your cardiovascular system, bone density, hormone levels, and overall health.
-This can help identify potential risks and address them before pronounced symptoms appear.
+• Undergo a comprehensive check-up – assess the condition of your cardiovascular system, bone density, hormone levels, and overall health indicators.
+This can help identify potential risks and address them before symptoms become more pronounced.

 • Establish healthy habits in advance: eat a balanced diet, engage in regular moderate physical activity, maintain a healthy weight, and follow a consistent sleep-wake schedule.
 3